microsoft/playwright/docs/src/codegen.md

 <img width="1385" alt="record new in vs code" src="https://user-images.githubusercontent.com/13063165/220961665-615d0ab8-3f0b-439c-ad0b-0424d9aa154b.png" />

-In the browser go to the URL you wish to test and start clicking around to recordd your user actions.
+In the browser go to the URL you wish to test and start clicking around to record your user actions.
+The viewport for the browser window used for test generation is set to a specific width and height and is not responsive by default.
+See the [configuration guide](./test-configuration.md) to change the viewport or emulate different environments.

 <img width="1394" alt="clicking delete button on todo app with locator highlighted" src="https://user-images.githubusercontent.com/13063165/220957132-31b54f82-6235-4c52-a966-6863553b5b23.png" />